freedom27/MjpegStreamingKit/README.md

 You can of course create the __UIImageView__ with interface builder (an __IBOutlet__) and initialize the __MjpegStreamingController__ with it.

 ## Performing actions during the *loading* time
-__MjpegStreamingController__ has two properties that can be set to perform actions ad the beginning and at the end of the loading time:
+__MjpegStreamingController__ has two properties that can be set to perform actions at the beginning and at the end of the loading time:
   * __var didStartLoading: (()->Void)?:__ this closure is called right after the __*play()*__ method has been invoked and should be used to set-up whatever should happen while the stream is loading (like displaying an activity indicator and start its animation)
   * __var didFinishLoading: (()->Void)?:__ this closure is called right before displaying the first frame of the video stream and should be use to undo what was done by __*didStartLoading*__ (like stopping the anipation of the activity indicator and hide it)
 ```swift